 We place high importance on engagement with shareholders through transparent and timely communication about the Company's business and performance.
-We hold a teleconference after the release of our half year and full year results, which allows all shareholders to participate and provides a forum for investors to ask questions of management.
+We hold a teleconference after the release of each of our half year and full year financial guidance and half year and full year results, which allows all shareholders to participate and provides a forum for investors to ask questions of management.
 All announcements provided to ASX, including financial reports, presentations, notices of meetings and other releases, are published on our website.
 We also use other communication channels, such as webcasting and social media, to communicate to investors.

-We encourage shareholders to participate in the AGM.
-Shareholders who cannot attend the AGM are encouraged to exercise their vote through proxy and to submit questions ahead of the meeting.
+We encourage shareholders to participate in the AGM, which in 2020 was held virtually due to government restrictions on public gatherings in place to manage the COVID-19 pandemic.
+Shareholders who cannot attend the AGM are encouraged to exercise their vote either directly or through proxy and to submit questions ahead of the meeting.
+All resolutions put to the AGM are decided by way of a poll.